 Add salt and pepper.
-I use about 1 TBS of Himalayan sea salt and a mini handful of whole black peppercorns.
-(The peppercorns will be strained out at the end).
+I use about 1 TBS of Himalayan sea salt and a mini handful of whole black peppercorns (maybe 10-12)?

 Add 1 TBS of apple cider vinegar.
 This is IMPORTANT!
 The acid from the vinegar will help breakdown the bones and leach all the important minerals out making your broth a powerful healing beverage.

 Close the instant pot.
 Make sure it’s on the sealing function.
-Press manual and set to high pressure.
-Then set the time to 90 mins.
+Press manual and set the time to 90 mins.